pglevy/ideas/.github/ISSUE_TEMPLATE/tweet.md

 ---
-name: Tweet idea
+name: Tweet
-about: Capture ideas to tweet
-title: ''
+about: Share a thought in 280 characters or less
 labels: 'tweet'
+title:
-assignees: ''
+assignees:
 ---

 <!--